A new vision of the future

 There are lightning-fast changes in society.
 In this crisis, our way of living, working and relaxing has completely changed in one fell swoop.
 In such an uncertain time, people need something to hold on to: What is the intention, and what can we expect?

 It is the same with organizations and employees.
-There is a lot of uncertainty in times of major change due to digitization and climate change.
-It is important to deal with that uncertainty to go.
+There is a lot of uncertainty in times of great change due to digitization and climate change, for example.
+It is important to deal with that uncertainty.

 Your mission provides guidance